NofarGizra/Migration-with-SQL-files/README.md

 **Step 1:** Creating custom tables in Drupal's database.
 We will create one table for each bundle we would like to export.
 Each of these tables will have one column for each field we would like to export from this bundle.

-**Step 2:** Retrieving all needed content from the project and storing it in the custom tables we created.
+**Step 2:** Retrieving all desired content from the project and storing it in the custom tables we created.

 **Step 3:** Creating a "dump" of the custom tables, i.e exporting our tables to an SQL file.